rs-costa/rs-costa.github.io/index.md

 ### Supervision

 PhD Thesis IN PROGRESS </p>
 João Antunes, <i>A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems</i>.
-Co-supervised by Rui Oliveira.</p>
+Co-supervised by Rui Oliveira.
 Leonardo Alexandre ID 94054, working in pattern recognition and ML for precision medicine, co-supervised by Rui Henriques.

 MSc Thesis IN PROGRESS</p>